chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 ~~~~~~~~~~~~~

 The only thing that is left to define is the immersed boundary.
-In this case, we want to define a circular boundary of radius 0.5 center at (8,8) that has no velocity.
+In this case, we want to define a circular boundary of radius 0.5 centered at (8,8) that has no velocity.
 We use the sphere to model the cylinder in 2D.

 .. code-block:: text

     subsection particles
       set number of particles                     = 1
-      set assemble Navier-Stokes inside particles = false
       subsection extrapolation function
         set stencil order = 2
       end
       subsection local mesh refinement
         set initial refinement                = 0
-        set refine mesh inside radius factor  = 0.8
-        set refine mesh outside radius factor = 1.2
       end
       subsection particle info 0
         set type             = sphere
         set shape arguments  = 0.5
-        set integrate motion = false
         subsection position
           set Function expression = 8;8
         end